JNeuvonen/ark-flows/README.md

-ARK ETF is the biggest publicly traded actively managed ETF fund.
-ETF funds have to disclose their positions before every trading day.
-This presents a fun opportunity for visualizing ARK's position changes from day to day and their longer term strategy.

-How to use the APP?
+How do you use the APP?

-You can either select ARK's fund from the top left corner, or search for a company ARK holds, like Tesla for example.
+You can either select ARK's fund from the top left corner, or search for a company ARK holds, like Tesla, for example.

 Used stack